 These days you risk the disapproval of your guests or even the outright banning of some of your planned elements by local authorities if you don't incorporate some eco-friendly items to your special event.

 The balloon drop has long been a popular feature at New Year's Eve and product launch parties, while balloon arches have become wildly popular for upscale parties.

-But what happens to all these balloons after the event?
+I shudder to think what happens to all these balloons and the environment after the event.

 Did you know that today, many Australian councils ban the public release of helium-filled latex balloons?

 Here's three eco-friendly alternatives to balloons